mixxxdj/manual/source/glossary.rst

      <https://en.wikipedia.org/wiki/Open-source_software>`_.

    URL
-     Uniform Resource Locator.
+   Uniform Resource Locator
      The address that defines the route to a file on an Internet server.
 URLs are typed into a Web browser to access Web pages and files, and URLs are embedded within the pages themselves as hypertext links.
 One example of a URL is `<https://mixxx.org>`_ .